 Previously, Brian served as a Partner in the Richmond, Virginia, office of McGuireWoods LLP; an associate at Raymond & Prokop, P.C., in Southfield, Michigan; a trial attorney with the IRS Office of Chief Counsel in the Detroit District Counsel Office; and as an associate at Sutherland, Asbill & Brennan LLP (now Eversheds Sutherland) in Atlanta, Georgia.

 Brian has been named as a North Carolina Rising Star Super Lawyer, a Virginia Rising Star Super Lawyer, and received an Excellence in Writing Award from the ABA Probate and Property Magazine for writing the best overall Trust & Estates article in 2009.
-He is a member of the National Association of Retail Collection Attorneys, the Commercial Law League of America, and the North Carolina Creditors’ Bar Association.

 Brian received his A.B. degree in Early Modern Anglo-American History from Brown University and his J.D. degree, with honors, from The University of Michigan Law School, where he served as the Managing Articles Editor of The University of Michigan Journal of Law Reform.
 Brian grew up in Charlotte, North Carolina where he graduated from West Charlotte Senior High School.